top of page

 • How much exercise do they need?

 Miniature Australian Shepherds need moderate exercise, but can fulfill their needs more quickly than larger dogs.
 They are relaxed indoors with their family, but adult Mini Aussies can also enjoy activities like jogging and hiking.
+When one of our dogs has gone to visit and stay with family at an apartment, 3-4 solid walks a day have been able to satisfy them physically.

 Look for a reputable breeder who prioritizes health, temperament, and proper socialization.
 Check for health clearances, good breeding practices, and positive reviews from previous buyers.